Ancient Epic Poem Fragments

 'til one tired day,

-a traveler peeks in
+a traveler peeked in

-and sits dow
+and sat dow

 SECOND FRAGMENT